Israel bombs Lebanon’s Beirut again, testing fragile truce with Hezbollah

 — Quds News Network (@QudsNen) April 1, 2025

+Al Jazeera’s Resul Serdar, reporting from Beirut, said rescue operations were continuing in Dahiyeh and that there has been no information from either Israel or Lebanon on the identities of those targeted and killed.

-The attack came three days after Israeli forces bombed Beirut for the first time since the ceasefire deal with Hezbollah in November.
+Serdar said the latest attack is “extremely worrying” for the Lebanese government since it comes just three days after Israeli forces bombed Beirut for the first time since the ceasefire deal with Hezbollah in November.

 That agreement, guaranteed by France and the United States, brought a halt to a yearlong conflict and mandated that Israeli ground troops withdraw from southern Lebanon.

-It also called for Hezbollah fighters to withdraw from southern Lebanon beyond the Litani River and the Blue Line, the United Nations designated temporary border with Israel.
+It also called for Hezbollah fighters to withdraw from the south, beyond the Litani River and the United Nations designated temporary border, the Blue Line, and for Lebanese troops to deploy there.

 Both sides, however, have accused each other of violations.